 Once you reach a certain age, as a single person you may have children of your own, or you may not have children, but you are dating people who do.
 This definitely makes dating more challenging and possibly very rewarding at the same time.
-Let's look at dating from each perspective:

 It helps if you have a support system—either friends or family that would look after your kids while you go out.
 Many single parents have their kids every other weekend, so they can plan adult activities for when they are solo.
-Top 5 Dating Mistakes Single Moms Make

-There is the perspective among single parents that they are less selfish than those people who don't have kids because they have to focus on others and not only themselves.
+There is the perspective among single moms and dads that they are less selfish than those people who don't have kids because they have to focus on others and not only themselves.

-The comments that I have heard from my single parent clients are:
+The comments that I have heard from my single-parent clients are:

-"The person I am dating has to accept me and love the entire package...children and all."
+- "The person I am dating has to accept me and love the entire package...children and all."

-"I really need the person I am dating to be flexible and understanding because I can't always control things when it comes to my kids.
+- "I really need a flexible person to date.
+Someone who is understanding because I can't always control things when it comes to my kids.

 There are many benefits a single parent can get from dating.
 For example, you have an adult companion and someone who can offer emotional support when needed.
 It brings about a whole new perspective of the dating life for a single parent.